 Koh Rong Sanloem offers a quieter, mellower alternative to Koh Rong, with gorgeous beaches and beautiful aquamarine waters.

 Koh Rong Sanloem (often misspelled as Koh Rong Samloem) has become a favorite with travelers looking to enjoy the white sand beaches of Koh Rong but without the noisy party atmosphere.
 Koh Rong Sanloem is Koh Rong’s laid-back little sister, and different parts of the island offer different experiences, as each has its own unique vibe.
 While Koh Rong Sanloem is still undeniably, shall we say, rustic — there are no roads, ATMs, or chain hotels — its air-conditioned luxury villas on Saracen Bay are some of the most high-end island accommodation in Cambodia.
-At the same time, wooden bungalows can be found on many of the island’s beaches, chilled-out Sunset Beach offers several options for camping in style, and M’phey Bei, the small fishing village at the top of the island, has become a popular backpacker spot with lots of budget accommodation.
+At the same time, wooden bungalows can be found on many of the island’s beaches, chilled-out Sunset Beach offers several options for camping in style, and M’phey Bei, the small fishing village at the top of the island, has cool mid-range and lots of budget accommodation.
 Whether you go for a weekend break or an extended retreat, Koh Rong Sanloem shouldn’t be missed.

 We cover everything you need to know for a visit to Koh Rong Sanloem, from how to get there and where to stay to geography and the island’s best beaches.

 Never heard of Koh Rong Sanloem before?
 Find out all about the island, including the history and what’s happening there now.

 The island has several beaches offering accommodation, each with its own unique vibe.
 The island is big, so it’s best to know where you’re heading before you leave the mainland!
 We’ve got an overview of the geography of the island with a run-down of the best beaches.